Rungano Nyoni: Filmography

-Director / Writer / Producer/ Editor
+Filmography

 The List (2010)

 A group of drama students are fixated on a surprise list as they are preparing for their final showcase.

 The Mass of Men (2012)

 When Richard, an unemployed man of 55, arrives three minutes late for an appointment at the job-centre, Kate penalizes him for his tardiness.
 To avoid plunging further into destitution, Richard takes desperate measures.

 Mwansa the Great (2012)

-The film follows three children: Mwansa, Shula, Tipa.
+The film follows three children: Mwansa, Shula and Tipa.
 They live in a small village outside of Lusaka, Zambia, with their mother; their father has recently died.
-The story focuses on the eight-year-old boy who aspires to be a hero embarks upon a journey to prove his greatness, with unexpected consequences to fix his sister's doll.
+The story focuses on the eight-year-old boy who aspires to be a hero and embarks upon a journey to prove his greatness, with unexpected consequences, to fix his sister's doll.

 Z1 (2013)

-After years of resentment and distrust in a faltering relationship, Ruth and Guy decide to go forward with their separation, but as their relationship ends their 10-year-old son Max, begins to behave strangely.
+After years of resentment and distrust in a faltering relationship, Ruth and Guy decide to go forward with their separation, but as their relationship ends their ten-year-old son Max, begins to behave strangely.